Breckenridge, Colorado (KDVR) – Colder weather has arrived and bears are heading to hibernate for a long winter nap.

 - Put the trash on the morning of the pick-up only.

-- Clean trash cans regularly to keep them free of food odors: Ammonia is effective.
+- Clean litter boxes regularly to keep them free of food odors; Ammonia is effective.

 - Use a bear-resistant trash or litter.